|

 Jul 20 |

-and the Legionnaires confront the Time Trapper.
+POST-CRISIS: Superboy & the Legionnaires confront the Time Trapper.
 Superboy sacrifices

-himself to save the Pocket Universe; he dies in Mon-El's arms after returning
+himself to save the Pocket Universe.
+He dies in Mon-El's arms after returning

 attended by billions.
 GLORITH REALITY: This